 What is your main task in the office?

 I am the first point of contact for USDF.
 I answer incoming calls and direct phone calls according to member needs.
+I assist the Administration Manager with various tasks related to the department.
+I also facilitate all aspects of gift giving to USDF.

 Members may call you concerning:

 I receive various questions regarding USDF and the sport of dressage.
 Inquiries that I am unable to answer are transferred to the appropriate staff member for further assistance.
+I also may receive calls regarding gift giving options to USDF, especially for Circle of Friends and Finals Patrons.

 How long have you been with USDF?